fbpx

 3. Promote your playlist on forums and subreddits

-Whatever way you choose to promote your playlist, it is important to focus on attracting real listeners that will actively use and engage with your playlist.
+Whatever way you choose to promote your playlist, it is important to focus on attracting real listeners who will actively use and engage with your playlist.

 Why is this?